IndividualCoder/GamePlus-Editor/README.md

 It is the single-developer version.

 # Important
-This editor will currently write files in python.
+This editor will currently write your games in python.
 But I'll add the feture to turn your py files to cpp and then to exe.

 # Multi-developer version is private
 If you are a single person developing the game.
 This version is good for you.